 The critical points of contamination are as follows:

-For the collection, storage and processing of fresh milk: The improper washing of hands during the various operations, of utensils, and of the cows' udders has been identified as a significant critical points contamination.
+For the collection, storage, and processing of fresh milk: The improper washing of hands during the various operations, of utensils, and of the cows' udders has been identified as a significant critical point of contamination.
 Furthermore, the transportation of raw milk and dairy products is typically conducted on foot and in the open air, particularly for wagashi.
 Storage facilities at the production site and at the point of sale are characterized by substandard environmental conditions, which include the presence of flies, insects, and animals.

 In the context of wagashi production, the risk of microbial contamination during the draining and drying stages is a critical concern, despite the proper cooking of the wagashi.
 These stages, which involve the addition of water and the application of a controlled environment for drying, are of paramount importance.
 However, if these steps are not executed with the requisite precision and care, the resultant cheese may be susceptible to microbial attack, compromising its quality and safety.
 During the marketing process, each customer is permitted to handle the cheese in order to assess its quality, with particular attention to its consistency, weight, and softness, prior to its purchase.
 This verification process has the unintended consequence of dispersing organisms throughout the food products being sold.
 These failures have been observed among all producers.
 In production areas, the water utilized for draining is not potable.
 The filter and drainer are only rinsed with water, and drying is conducted in the open air, thereby exposing the wagashi to all potential sources of contamination.